4043Suvetha/todolist/README.md

 # React + Vite

-here node modules and public folders are included
+here node modules and public folders are not included

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.